dmsurti/AssimpKit/docs/user/tutorial.rst

 AssimpKit supports skeletal animations irrespective of whether they are defined in one animation file or multiple animation files.

+AssimpKit supports CAMediaTiming, animation attributes and animating scene kit content with an SCNAssimpAnimSettings class which you can (optionally) pass when adding an animation.
+You can set animation events and a delegate as well.

 Load an animation which is defined in the same file
 ---------------------------------------------------